BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 The final, twenty-second land is usually another painland: effectively the ninth painland of the deck.
 This slot is very customizable.
 It is often **Underground River**, giving access to blue and black, but it can change depending on the sideboard configuration.

 If the deck wants more red, **Karplusan Forest** becomes attractive.
-If it wants more white and black, especially for cards like Swords to Plowshares or other white interaction, **Caves of Koilos** is an option.
+If it wants more white and black, especially for cards like Swords to Plowshares or other white spells, **Caves of Koilos** is an option.
 If the list wants more white and green, **Brushland** can fill the role instead.

 So while the first sixteen lands are fixed and the three Reflecting Pool are very close to fixed, the last few slots are where the mana base can adapt to the exact version of hFEB you are registering.
 In practice, these lands should be chosen by looking at the full 75, not just the maindeck.